kopkam/Covid19-Analysis/questions_and_answers.md

 October	 |   38838304|
 June	    |   32923564|

-#### What are the top ten countries that had the most Highest Infection Rate compared to Population?
+#### What are the top ten countries that had the highest percentage infection rate compared to population?

 ````sql
 SELECT TOP 10 location, population, MAX(total_cases) AS total_cases, ROUND(MAX((total_cases/population))*100,2) AS PercentPopulationInfected